They’re the Young Women of NASCAR and They Totally Rock

 “He tried to pass me and most people would rather get passed than run on the outside, but I thought ‘There are three or two to go, I’m going to stay out here, I can win this way.’”

 Fearn spoke with her competitor after they got out of their cars and headed to the winner’s circle on a stretch of grass in the middle of the track.
-He said ‘Okay, I’m sorry,’ and I said ‘No, it’s okay.’
+He said ‘OK, I’m sorry,’ and I said ‘No, it’s OK.’
 I don’t want to start any problems with anyone before the end of the season,” she said.

 Welcome to NASCAR short track racing.